 Most HHO kits use electricity from the vehicle’s alternator, pass it through a water tank, and then collect the HHO gas and add it to the vehicle’s fuel system, mixing it with your usual fuel.
 Manufacturers and retailers of HHO kits claim that installing a kit will decrease your vehicle’s emissions and help you get better gas mileage.

 Why Don’t HHO Kits Work?

-The only way a hydrogen system in your car would save money is if you have a cheap source of electricity elsewhere (like a solar panel array, for example) and you also have all of the equipment to safely capture the gas produced in the electrolysis reaction, transfer it to your vehicle, and add it to the fuel system.
-We can’t recommend that you try this, especially since the risk of handling dangerous gasses is not worth the marginal mileage gains (if any), let alone the cost of all of the expensive equipment you would need to accomplish this in the first place.
-Rather than doing something this drastic to improve fuel economy, there are many other things that you can do today, some of which are free, which will improve your mileage.
+With a cheap source of electricity other than the alternator (like a solar panel array, for example), you may be able to increase your fuel efficiency through electrolysis.
+However, you’d also need all of the equipment to safely capture the gas produced in the electrolysis reaction, transfer it to your vehicle, and add it to the fuel system.
+We can’t recommend that you try this, due to the risk of handling dangerous gases and the cost of the equipment you would need to create such a system.

 Free Ways to Improve Fuel Economy